awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 + **Service discovery namespace**: A logical group of services that share the same domain name, such as example\.com\.
 You need one namespace per Route 53 hosted zone and per VPC\.
 If you are using service discovery from the Amazon ECS console, the workflow creates one private namespace per ECS cluster\.
 + **Service discovery service**: Exists within the service discovery namespace and consists of the service name and DNS configuration for the namespace\.
 It provides the following core component:
   + **Service directory**: Allows you to look up a service via DNS or Route 53 auto naming APIs and get back one or more available endpoints that can be used to connect to the service\.
 + **Health checks**: Perform periodic container\-level health checks\.
 If an endpoint does not pass the health check, it is removed from DNS routing and marked as unhealthy\.
+For more information, see [How Amazon Route 53 Checks the Health of Your Resources](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/welcome-health-checks.html)\.

 ## Service Discovery Considerations<a name="service-discovery-considerations"></a>